TGX 1.1.1

 Using the 3D API.

-This page introduces the TGX 3D renderer and shows the usual way to render solid 3D objects onto a tgx::Image.
+This page introduces the TGX 3D renderer and shows how to render solid 3D objects onto a tgx::Image.

 • For the complete list of methods, see the tgx::Renderer3D class documentation.

-• For the mesh container format, see tgx::Mesh3D.
+• For the legacy mesh container, see tgx::Mesh3D.

 • For ready-to-run code, see the 3D examples in the /examples/ directory.